james-burt/pennineway/route.markdown

 Day 3 continues over moorland, with views of Oldham and Manchester.
 If things are timed correctly, it is possible to stop for lunch at the [White House Pub](https://thewhitehousepub.co.uk/).
 This section includes the impressive monument at Stoodley Pike, above the town of Todmorden.
 Near the descent into the Calder Valley, walkers have the option of taking the Hebden Bridge Loop into the town.
 While Hebden Bridge was not part of the original Pennine Way, it's earned its place as the birthplace of the [Walkers are Welcome](https://walkersarewelcome.org.uk/) scheme.
 It's a good place for a comfortable stay.

 # Calder Valley to Ickornshaw (15½ miles)
 It's a steep climb out of the Calder Valley and onto Heptonstall Moor.
-The route passes some reservoirs as it travels through the moorland until reaching the ruined farmhouse at Top Withens, incorrectly claimed as the model for Wuthering Heights.
+On the way up, the path passes through Colden - a short way off the way is May's 'Aladdin's Cave', which sells a variety of useful items.
+Once on the tops, the route passes reservoirs until reaching the ruined farmhouse at Top Withens, incorrectly claimed as the model for Wuthering Heights.
 It's possible to divert from here, via the Bronte waterfalls, to Haworth.
-Otherwise the route passes Ponden reservoir before rising up the valley-side to Ickornshaw.
+Otherwise the route passes Ponden reservoir and Ponden Hall, said to be the model for Thrushcross Grange in *Wuthering Heights*.
+It then rises up the valley-side to Ickornshaw.

 # Ickornshaw to Malham (17 miles)